There are many powerful ways to improve focus so you can tune out noises that are distracting you.

 Noise can lead to stress.
 This causes a raise in heartbeat, increase in pulse, digestive problems, and many other heath complications.

-If those background noises are getting your blood up, start dealing with stress using these 12 strategies.
+If those background noises are getting your blood up, there are 12 excellent techniques I recommend for dealing with stress.

 But what about the noise?

 If you, like me, are hypersensitive to sound, you may have looked for solutions without success.

 Some of the obvious strategies simply don’t work for us.
 Headphones and ear-plugs can cause pain for people with ear complications.
 And it is not always possible to change our environment.

 When we are stuck with the noise, we must train the mind to be able to tune-out those distractions.

 Research shows total waste of time due to distractions